Pavel Kurochkin: World War II

 In July 1941 he was given command of the 20th Army which participated in the unsuccessful defense of Smolensk.

 He briefly held the command of the 43rd Army in August 1941 until his promotion to commander-in-chief of the North-Western Front.
 He held that post until October 1942, when he was moved to command the Soviet 11th Army and then the 34th Army.
 He was again placed in command of the North-Western Front from July to November 1943.
 It was during this time that Kurochkin commanded the Toropets-Kholm Operation.

 From December 1943 until February 1944, he was the first deputy commander-in-chief of the First Ukrainian Front under Marshal Konev and was remembered for his planning of the bloody Korsun–Shevchenkovsky Offensive.

 From February to April 1944, he commanded the units of the Second Belorussian Front.
 His last assignment of the war would be commanding the 60th Army from April 1944 through May 1945 which took part in the Lvov-Sandomierz operation and fought in Central Europe.

 For all his merits and achievements, Kurochkin was awarded with the highest Soviet honor, Hero of the Soviet Union.

+Auschwitz-Birkenau Death Camp Discovery

+Kurochkin was commander of the 60th Army, within the 1st Ukrainian Front, commanded by Ivan Konev.
+It was this formation that initially advanced into southern Poland during the larger Vistula-Oder offensive in early 1945.
+On January 27, 1945, the 322nd Rifle Division of Kurochkin's army entered the Auschwitz-Birkenau death camp near Brzezinka.
+They are credited with being the first Allied army to enter and liberate a concentration camp complex and discover the scale of the Holocaust.
+Kurochkin's situation reports were concise and professional, while acknowledging the scale of the atrocity.